Last updated: May 18, 2026

 - Read data from tables it created

-- Run queries that reference only this dataset
+- Run queries that reference only the dataset you shared

 - Run schema migrations using its safe temp-table-then-rename pattern